thoward-rh/crc/README.md

 # Code Ready Containers on Fedora 32
 The following are my notes related to using CRC on Fedora 32.
-I am running this on an Intel NUC.
+I am running Fedora on an Intel NUC with 32GB of RAM.

 ## Considerations for Fedora 32
 The following actions are performed with SUDO or root.